sbibauw/sbibauw.github.io/courses/masters-thesis/1-scientific-literature.md

 <!-- ![](https://scholar.google.be/intl/en/scholar/images/1x/scholar_logo_64dp.png) -->

+- [Elicit](https://www.elicit.org): AI-powered search engine for research questions, which summarises the main findings of each paper.
-- [Dimensions](https://app.dimensions.ai/discover/publication) (>130M publications) ⭐: useful search filtering tools (year, categories, authors...), useful citation statistics to rank publications by impact.
+- [Dimensions](https://www.dimensions.ai/) (>130M publications): useful search filtering tools (year, categories, authors...), useful citation statistics to rank publications by impact.
 Volume (130M) makes it a relatively good free alternative to Scopus and Web of Science.
-- [Elicit](https://www.elicit.org): AI-powered search engine for research questions, which summarises the main findings of each paper.
 - [Google Scholar](https://scholar.google.com/) (>400M publications): most complete (the best if you want exhaustiveness), but a lot of noise (low-quality papers) and suboptimal ordering.
 - [SemanticScholar](https://www.semanticscholar.org) (>200M): better ordering and interesting insights on citation flow + [helps you obtain the PDF](#accessing-papers), but incomplete citation data.
 - [ResearchRabbit](https://www.researchrabbit.ai/): interesting AI-based search to start a literature review by expanding from one source; also useful to keep track of new publications (scientific watch).